Thomas245166/StudentChoice/README.md

+### Mariokart GP VR

-### Overview
+## Overview

   Mariokart GP VR is a virtual reality experience where the player is put onto a mechanical kart with a HTC Vive Headset.
 The idea is to allow for full immersion by simulating the movement of the kart while displaying the Mariokart game on the headset.
-There are also added
+There are also added interaction within the VR enviroment with the addition of HTC hand controllers.

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/Thomas245166/StudentChoice/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.-->
+  Vr roller coaster are a relatively new attraction with the first one opening in 2015.
+This is mainly due to not only space requirements but also network and hardware requirements.
+Other iterations of this concept can be identified as flight similators or even immobile coaster simulators.
+This technology is also present on rail car systems used to augmented tours or rides.

+  Current the only place where you can experience this ride is in Koyto, Tokyo.
+Within the country is a VR arcade called VR ZONE: Shinjuku.
+It is the first ever only VR arcade and houses 13+ different experiences.
+This establishment has combined many different aspects simulated expiernces by creating specialized gear and hardware.
+This allows for the ability to create incredibly immersively enviroments in a very small area.
+Currently these enviroments require very speaicalized equipment so it offers very little expansion or alternitive use.

+## How it Works
+  The
+The basics: How does it work?
+Why is it a good use of VR?
+Why is it unique?
+What’s cool about it?

+## Strenght vs Weakness
+Critique on strengths and weaknesses/issues such as tesign flaws or technical flaws.
+Is there still more to do?
+Can this lead to varying degrees of simulator sickness including nausea, fatigue, headache, eyestrain, vertigo, and dizziness?
+What is your rating on the scale from 0 to 10?
+0: Normal (no motion sickness at all)
+5: Average (lead to dizziness) -> can not use it for more than a few minutes
+10: Max (can be dangerous)

+## Simular Applications
+What are the similar/related applications?
+Are there any other potential applications of the technique/device?
+Conclusion

 <iframe src="//slides.com/thomas245166/student-choice-presentation/embed" width="1200" height="600" scrolling="no" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>